protontypes/open-sustainable-technology/README.md

 - [ProjectDrawdown](https://github.com/ProjectDrawdown/solutions) - The mission of Project Drawdown is to help the world reach “Drawdown”— the point in the future when levels of greenhouse gases in the atmosphere stop climbing and start to steadily decline, thereby stopping catastrophic climate change — as quickly, safely, and equitably as possible.
 - [Code against Climate Change](https://github.com/daviddao/code-against-climate-change) - A curated list of tech projects against climate change - hoping to inspire disruptive technological climate action!
 - [Earth and Environmental Data Science Book](https://github.com/earth-env-data-science/earth-env-data-science-book) - An Introduction to Earth and Environmental Data Science.
-- [Free Earth Data Science Courses & Textbooks](https://github.com/earthlab/earthlab.github.io) - A site dedicated to tutorials, course and other learning materials and resources developed by the Earth Lab team
+- [Free Earth Data Science Courses & Textbooks](https://github.com/earthlab/earthlab.github.io) - A site dedicated to tutorials, course and other learning materials and resources developed by the Earth Lab team.
+- [esm-lectures](https://github.com/nworbmot/esm-lectures) - Lecture slides for KIT Energy System Modelling course.

 ### Open and Sustainable Technology Communities